-As of June 30, 2015 and December 31, 2014, nothing was outstanding on our revolving credit facility with City National Bank.
+As of September 30, 2015 and December 31, 2014, nothing was outstanding on our revolving credit facility with City National Bank.

 On June 3, 2013, we redeemed units from two of our former principals.
 In conjunction with this redemption, we issued promissory notes in an aggregate principal amount of approximately \$5.3 million, subject to downward adjustments to the extent of any breach by the holders of such notes.
 The principal amounts of the notes were originally payable in four equal annual installments on each of June 3, 2014, 2015, 2016 and 2017.
 The principal amount outstanding under these notes bear interest at the U.S. Prime Rate plus 1% in effect at the time payments are due.
 The June 3, 2014 payment was not made as it was being assessed as to whether the former principals had complied with the note covenants and whether any reduction to these notes should be made.
 In October 2014, certain reductions totaling \$1.7 million were agreed to based upon a review of the note covenants.
 As a result, the principal amounts of the notes of \$3.6 million became payable in four equal installments of approximately \$0.9 million on November 1, 2014, and on each of August 1, 2015, 2016 and 2017.
 The principal amounts outstanding under these notes bear interest at the U.S. Prime Rate plus 1% in effect at the time payments are due.
-As of June 30, 2015 and December 31, 2014, \$2.7 million remained outstanding on the notes and accrued but unpaid interest was approximately \$76 thousand and \$19 thousand, respectively.
+As of September 30, 2015 and December 31, 2014, \$1.8 million and \$2.7 million remained outstanding on the notes and accrued but unpaid interest was approximately \$13.0 thousand and \$19.0 thousand, respectively.

 On June 30, 2015, we issued promissory notes in an aggregate principal amount of approximately \$2.2 million in connection with the Jamison Acquisition.
 The principal amount outstanding under the notes bears interest at 5%.
-The principal amounts of the notes are payable in three equal installments of approximately \$722 on each of June 30, 2016, 2017 and 2018.
-There was no accrued but unpaid interest on the notes payable related to the Jamison Acquisition as of June 30, 2015.
+The principal amounts of the notes are payable in three equal installments of approximately \$722.0 thousand on each of June 30, 2016, 2017 and 2018.
+Accrued but unpaid interest on the notes payable related to the Jamison Acquisition was \$27.0 thousand as of September 30, 2015.